znsio/specmatic-documentation/documentation/authoring_contracts.md

 If any of the APIs in the Postman collection require authentication, Specmatic will not be able to invoke them directly with the needed credentials.

-Instead, from within Postman, plugin in the required credentials, invoke the API, and save the request and response as an example.
+Instead, from within Postman, plug in in the required credentials, invoke the API, and save the request and response as an example.

 Then export the collection, and import it into Qontract.